-At On With My Life the main sort of counselling and therapy we offer is Acceptance and Commitment Therapy (ACT).
-At its heart, this approach to therapy is based on helping you develop your self-knowledge and emotional intelligence in order to be clear on what it is possible to change in your life – and how to make these changes and improve and enrich your life while being kind and compassionate to yourself.
+The main sort of counselling and therapy I offer to help you overcome your stress, anxiety, depression or other form of unhappiness is Acceptance and Commitment Therapy (ACT).
+At its heart, this approach to therapy is based on helping you develop your self-knowledge and emotional intelligence to build your psychological and mental strength.

 Acceptance and Commitment Therapy is a powerful mindfulness-based therapy (and coaching model) which currently leads the field in terms of research, application and results.

 - Developing mindfulness (without meditation) skills.
 These are psychological skills to help you understand why we all suffer from anxiety, self-doubt, and low self-confidence - and how you can effectively cope and deal with these painful thoughts and feelings o that they don’t get in the way of enjoying and appreciating your life.
-Your counsellor will help you transform old patterns into new more helpful habits.
+I can help you transform old patterns into new more helpful habits.

 - Helping you to clarify what is truly important and meaningful to you – i.e your values – then use that knowledge to guide, inspire and motivate you to change your life for the better – even when times are tough.